varadbhogayata/varadbhogayata.github.io/README.md

   </kbd>
 </p>

-:star: Star us on GitHub — it helps!
+:star: Star me on GitHub — it helps!

 ## Installation & Deployment 📦
 - Clone the repository and modify the content of <b>index.html</b> according to your requirement.